- Farms that we learn from

-The University farms are part of the Higher-Level Stewardship Scheme and are committed to enhancing the environmental value of their holdings.
-Research and demonstration projects, often involving outside funding and other external organisations, are a continual part of the farms’ business and educational programmes.
+These farms are part of the Higher-Level Stewardship Scheme and are committed to enhancing the environmental value of their holdings.

 Coates Manor Farm

-Coates Manor Farm is predominantly arable cropped, with some pasture land supporting the equine activity.
+Coates Manor Farm is within walking distance of the campus and is predominantly arable cropped, with some pasture land supporting the equine activity.

 We currently grow feed and milling wheat, oilseed rape and spring malting barley.